The Anatomy of an SEO 2 Web Directory of the Highest Quality

 They need a directory to find and compare sites once they know what they are after or interested in.

 Covering a very narrow niche

-Nobody wants to enter a directory homepage like in 1999 and click several times until they find the sub-directory they actually need.
+Why even click several times until they find the sub-directory they actually need?

 People want to arrive already knowing that they are in the right niche and industry.

 A very high quality directory is the opposite of “free for all links” as Google has put it in the past repeatedly.